Kou-Guandong/My_LeetCode_Solutions/README.md

-Life is hard.
-Try to solve problems on LeetCode, you may realize that life itself is not that hard.
+Life coule be hard occasionally.
+Try to solve hard problems on LeetCode, then we may realize that life is not that hard in comparison.

 ## Basic Info